Exabyte-io/documentation/docs/site-policy/sharing-policy.md

 ## Private deployments

 We believe that the permission scheme explained above provides an optimal balance between the flexibility and ability to share the data, and security and confidentiality.
-For the enterprise accounts further concerned about data security we can suggest a private deployment with one of the following scenarios.
+For the enterprise accounts further concerned about data security we can suggest a private deployment with one of the following scenarios:

 - on public cloud within an isolated infrastructure within the Exabyte account ("private cluster")
 - on public cloud within an isolated infrastructure under the customer account ("bring-your-own-cloud")